Essential: Alchemical Door

 HISTORY: The origins of the Esquiline recall the imperial period.
 The urban reform desired by Augustus was buried among the other ten meters under.
 These polluted and pestilential soils were, where later arose the gardens of Maecenas.
 Suetonius said that from there Nero watched the burning of Rome.
 During the Middle Ages the area passed into the possession of various monastic orders, and then returned to host residential villas.
 At villa Palombara, in the seventeenth century, was built the famous Alchemical Door: there is a magic formula engraved by Cabbalists used to manufacture the gold, even though up until now nobody has been able to decipher it.

 AMBIENCE: Multicultural, vibrant, full of people coming and going.
 The areas near the stations always have something in common, a taste of the border, the border crossed.
 Here we are in the heart of Italy, literally, and you always have the feeling of having to move not to lose touch with what is going on around you!

-: Piazza Vittorio, full of arcades, is one of the busiest squares of Rome and hosts a colorful market, with people of every race and culture.
+PLACES: Piazza Vittorio, full of arcades, is one of the busiest squares of Rome, which hosts a colorful market, with people of every race and culture.
 At Villa Palombara do not miss the Alchemical Door (or Porta Magica), a place of great fascination for all interested in esotericism.